goldendragon1988/semaphore-sms/README.md

     client.send("Hello World", ["09175488888", "09175488888"], "SAITAMA")

-    NOTE: By default you can configure your sender name in `config/initializers/semaphore-sms` or pass a third agument to overwrite existing sender name in `initializers/semaphore-sms.rb`.
+    NOTE: By default you can configure your sender name in `config/initializers/semaphore-sms` or pass a third argument to overwrite existing sender name in `initializers/semaphore-sms.rb`.
           If no sendername is attached it will default to `Semaphore`.